The Alchemist (novel)

 The Alchemist (O Alquimista) is a novel by Brazilian author Paulo Coelho which was first published in 1988.
 Originally written in Portuguese, it became a widely translated international bestseller.
-An allegorical novel, The Alchemist follows a young Andalusian shepherd in his journey to the pyramids of Egypt, after having a recurring dream of finding a treasure there.
+The story follows Santiago, a shepherd boy, in his journey across North Africa to the Egyptian pyramids after he dreams of finding treasure there.

 Plot

 An Andalusian shepherd boy named Santiago dreams of a treasure while in a ruined church.
-He consults a Gypsy fortune-teller about the meaning of the recurring dream.
+He consults a Gitano fortune-teller about the meaning of the recurring dream.
 The woman interprets it as a prophecy, telling the boy that he will discover a treasure at the Egyptian pyramids.

-After Santiago sets out, he meets an old king Melchizedek, or the king of Salem, who tells him to sell his sheep so as to travel to Egypt and accomplish his 'Personal Legend'.
+After Santiago sets out, he meets Melchizedek, the king of Salem, who tells him to sell his sheep so as to travel to Egypt and accomplish his "Personal Legend".
 Early on his arrival in Africa, a man who claims to be able to take Santiago to the pyramids instead robs him of the money he had made from his flock.
-Santiago then has to work for a crystal merchant to earn enough to get to the pyramids.
+Santiago then has to work for a crystal merchant to earn enough to continue his journey.

-Along the way, the boy meets an Englishman who has come in search of an alchemist and continues his travels with his new companion.
+Along the way, the boy meets an Englishman who has come in search of an alchemist who can turn any metal to gold, and continues his travels with his new companion.
 When they reach an oasis, Santiago meets and falls in love with an Arabian girl named Fatima, to whom he proposes marriage.
 She promises to marry him only after he completes his journey.
 Frustrated at first, he later learns that true love will not stop nor must one sacrifice one's destiny to it, since to do so robs it of truth.

-The boy then encounters a wise alchemist, who teaches him to realize his true self.
-Together, they risk a journey through the territory of warring tribes, where Santiago is forced to demonstrate his oneness with the 'Soul of the World' by turning himself into a dust storm before he is allowed to proceed.
+The boy then encounters the wise alchemist, who teaches him to realise his true self.
+Together, they risk a journey through the territory of warring tribes, where Santiago is forced to demonstrate his oneness with the "Soul of the World" by turning himself into a dust storm before he is allowed to proceed.

 When he reaches the pyramids and begins digging, he is robbed by thieves, who ask him what he is digging for; he replies that a dream has led him to buried treasure.
 The thieves scoff, and the leader remarks about a dream he once had about treasure under a tree at a ruined church.
-Santiago realizes the treasure he sought was where he had his original dream all along.
+Santiago realises that the treasure he sought was where he had had his original dream all along.
+After finding the treasure back at the ruined church, he decides to go back to Fatima, who awaits him.